3DInAction: Understanding Human Actions in 3D Point Clouds: Experiments

 \textbf{DFAUST dataset~\cite{dfaust:CVPR:2017}.} We extended the DFAUST dataset to our task by subdividing it into clips of 64 frames with train and test human subjects.
 The split was constructed so no subject will appear in both training and test set as well as guarantee that all actions appear in both.
 The train and test sets contain 76 full-length sequences (395 clips, and $\sim$25K frames) and 53 sequences (313 clips, and $\sim$20K frames) respectively.
 Each point cloud frame contains 6890 points.
 These points are mesh vertices and therefore the density varies greatly (\eg very dense on the face, hands, and feet and sparser on the legs).
 For all baselines, we sampled a set of 1024 points using the farthest point sampling algorithm to provide a more uniform set of points.
 For this dataset, all frames in a clip have the same label.
 Note that not all actions are performed by all subjects.
 For the full action list and dataset statistics, see the supplemental.

 \textbf{Results.} The results, reported in \tabref{tab:results:baseline:action_segmentation_dfaust_fps}, show that our proposed approach outperforms all baselines by a large margin.
 It also shows that temporal smoothing boosts performance significantly for all static baselines.
 Additionally, to explore the influence of our simplified $ knn$-based temporal point mapping, we used the GT point correspondence to match the consecutive t-patch origin points and report the results as another baseline (Ours + GT corr).
 The results show that there is a mAP performance gain with GT correspondence, however, it is limited.
 Note that in most datasets, this GT correspondence is not available.
+Finally, we also experimented with a Transformer architecture to process the t-patch learned representations and show that it does not provide additional performance boost.
+This may be attributed to the dataset size.

 \textbf{Insight.} We extended the GradCam~\cite{gradcam} approach for our 3DinAction pipeline.
 Using this approach we get a score per point in each t-patch proportional to its influence on classifying the frame to a given target class.
 The results in \figref{fig:gradcam} show that, as expected, our approach learns meaningful representations since the most prominent regions are the ones with the informative motion.
 For example, in the Jumping jacks action (top row) the hands are most prominent as they are making a large and distinct motion.